-Many people believe that school is a scam and that it doesn’t teach students the necessary life skills to make them relevant in society.
-They argue that school teaches students things there aren’t passionate about and does not prepare them for their future career paths.
+Many people believe that school is a scam and that it doesn’t teach students the necessary life skills to be relevant in society.
+They argue that school teaches students things they aren’t passionate about and does not prepare them for future career paths.

-People against the conventional school system believe that parents should teach their children themselves at home.
-Schools should restructure the things taught and limit it to relevant life applicable skills.
+People against the conventional school system believe parents should teach their children themselves at home.
+Schools should restructure the things taught and limit it to relevant life-applicable skills.

 Children spend a large chunk of their life schooling, which in most cases is a complete waste of their precious life and time.